 Client Visits to the Geologic Materials Center

 Analysis of results and challenges: A significant amount of effort and capital has been spent over the past 60 years to obtain rock and mineral samples from locations throughout Alaska.
-Some of these samples are irreplaceable, or would be extremely difficult and expensive to re-acquire.
+Most of these samples are irreplaceable or would be extremely difficult and expensive to re-acquire.
 The Alaska Geologic Materials Center (GMC), operated by the Division of Geological & Geophysical Surveys (DGGS), archives geologic samples and provides a wide range of users (industry, government, academia and public) access for identifying new resource prospects and increasing our geologic knowledge of the state.
-The new Anchorage repository opened on July 1st, 2015 and has completed its third fiscal year.
-Other significant changes included a senate bill (SB170) signed by the Governor in June 2016 that allowed DGGS to “charge and collect fees for facilities, equipment, products and services.”
+The new Anchorage repository opened on July 1st, 2015 and has completed its fourth fiscal year.
+Senate bill (SB170), signed by Governor Walker in June 2016, allowed DGGS to “charge and collect fees for facilities, equipment, products and services.”
 Fee collection began in Fall 2018.

-There were 1,358 visits to the facility in FY2018, significantly exceeding the target of 1,000.
-Proximity and higher visibility to the much larger population center of Anchorage has increased both institutional and public visitors to the facility.
-Visits from the energy industry increased slightly this year as global demand for energy commodities increased.
+There were 1,475 visits to the facility in FY2019, significantly exceeding the target of 1,000.
+Proximity and higher visibility to the much larger population center of Anchorage has continued to increase both institutional and public visitors to the facility.
+Visits from the energy industry more than doubled this year as interest in the North Slope Nanushuk play continued to increase.
 Markets for metals remained depressed this year and mining industry visits stayed low.

 |C1: Core Service - Preserve the state's archive of representative geologic materials from across the state and provide improved public access to the non-proprietary sample inventory in support of resource exploration, land management, and geologic education|